Spillover effects

 Household flooring

 Recent water, sanitation, and hygiene (WASH) intervention trials found modest or no impacts on soil-transmitted helminth infections or diarrhea, suggesting that interventions did not block all transmission pathways.
 For example, there was evidence that WASH interventions did not interrupt transmission pathways through soil.
 In low-resource settings, many household floors are made of compacted soil.
 Children’s high levels of exposure to and consumption of soil may increase their risk of soil-transmitted helminth infections and other enteric pathogen infections.
 We and others have led observational studies that found that children in households with concrete floors have a lower prevalence of diarrhea and soil-transmitted helminth infection than those in households with soil floors (e.g., here, here).
 However, these findings may be strongly confounded by household wealth.
 In collaboration with the International Centre for Diarrhoeal Disease Research, we are conducting a randomized trial to rigorously measure whether installing concrete floors in homes with soil floors reduces household fecal contamination, child soil-transmitted helminth infection, and child diarrhea in a low-resource in rural Bangladesh (R01HD108196; trial registration here).
 With support from the Stanford University Woods Institute, we are investigating alternative “green” cements that are produced with fewer greenhouse gas emissions than traditional cement and that may produce the same health benefits (details here).
+Learn more about the trial on the CRADLE trial homepage.

 Climate change and health